Eating Radish in Pregnancy

 - Washing radishes and radish sprouts thoroughly to remove dirt is the first step to avoid infections.
 This is because radishes are root vegetables and are often sold caked in mud and grime.
 If necessary, peel the radish to avoid eating the skin altogether.

 - Avoid raw radish for the same reason, as cooking them first kills any harmful pathogens present.

-- Please wash your cutting board with water and detergent properly after chopping radishes before using it for other vegetables to avoid contaminating them.
+- Please wash your cutting board with water and detergent properly after chopping radishes before using it for other vegetables.

 - Always wash your hands before preparing food for yourself, especially radishes and other underground vegetables like carrots, turnips, potatoes and beetroots.